-The directors, executive officers and principal shareholders of the Company and their affiliates beneficially own approximately 30% of the outstanding Ordinary Shares.
+As of June 19, 2000 the directors, executive officers and principal shareholders of the Company and their affiliates beneficially own approximately 28% of the outstanding Ordinary shares.
 As a result, these shareholders are able to exercise significant influence over all matters requiring shareholder approval, including the election of directors and approval of significant corporate transactions.
 Such concentration of ownership may have the effect of delaying or preventing a change in control of the Company.
 See "Item 4 - Control of Registrant."

-The Company's Board of Directors and shareholders have adopted resolutions that provide that, subject to the provisions of the Israel Companies Ordinance (New Version), 1983, as amended (the "Companies Ordinance"), the Company may indemnify its Office Holders (as defined in the Companies Ordinance) for (a) any monetary obligation imposed upon them for the benefit of a third party by a judgment, including a settlement agreed to in writing by the Company, or an arbitration decision certified by the court, as a result of an act or omission of such person in his capacity as an Office Holder of the Company, and (b) reasonable litigation expenses, including legal fees, incurred by such Office Holder or which he is obligated to pay by a court order, in a proceeding brought against him by or on behalf of the Company or by others, or in connection with a criminal proceeding in which he was acquitted, in each case relating to acts or omissions of such person in his capacity as an Office Holder of the Company.
-An "Office Holder" is defined in the Companies Ordinance as a director, managing director, chief business manager, vice managing director, deputy managing director, other manager directly subordinate to the managing director and any other person assuming the responsibilities of any of the foregoing positions without regard to such person's title.
+The Company's Board of Directors and shareholders have adopted resolutions that provide that, subject to the provisions of Israeli law, the Company may indemnify its Office Holders (in general, directors and senior officers) for (a) any monetary obligation imposed upon them for the benefit of a third party by a judgment, including a settlement agreed to in writing by the Company, or an arbitration decision certified by the court, as a result of an act or omission of such person in his capacity as an Office Holder of the Company, and (b) reasonable litigation expenses, including legal fees, incurred by such Office Holder or which he is obligated to pay by a court order, in a proceeding brought against him by or on behalf of the Company or by others, or in connection with a criminal proceeding in which he was acquitted, in each case relating to acts or omissions of such person in his capacity as an Office Holder of the Company.